What are IDX, MLS, RETS and RESO API

 Real Estate Standard Organization – RESO API

-The Real Estate Standard Organization or RESO API for short is a new way to store and transfer listing data from MLS.
+The Real Estate Standard Organization, or RESO API for short, is a new way to store and transfer listing data from MLS.

-The idea behind RESO is to standardize all data exchanged between the different brokerages and multiple listing services and to make sharing of such data easier.
+The idea behind RESO is to standardize all data exchanged between the different brokerages and multiple listing services and to make sharing such data easier.

 The RESO API also features Open Data technology, meaning there’s less need to store vast amounts of data locally.